Kewa acida: Taxonomy

 Kewa acida was first described by Joseph Dalton Hooker in 1868, as Pharnaceum acidum.
 In 1908, Konrad Müller transferred it to the genus Hypertelis, as H. acida.
 Müller placed Hypertelis in the family Aizoaceae, but it was subsequently placed in Molluginaceae.
 Molecular phylogenetic studies in the 21st century showed that most of the species placed in Hypertelis did not belong there, and in 2014 a new genus, Kewa, was established for eight species, including K. acida.

 Distribution, habitat and conservation

 Kewa acida is endemic to the mid-Atlantic island of St Helena.
 It is found in hot, dry coastal regions, up to 550 m in elevation.
 It tends to be annual and hence smaller in drier areas, but can become perennial and shrubby where there is more moisture.

-Occurring only on a single island in an area of about 33 km2, the species is considered to be Critically Endangered, i.e. at a high risk of extinction.
+Because it only occurs only on a single island in an area of about 33 km2, the species is considered to be Critically Endangered, i.e. at a high risk of extinction.
 It is threatened by introduced animals, such as mice and rabbits, which eat the highly palatable leaves, and also by competition from introduced plants.
 Efforts have been made to exclude grazing animals.
 Seeds are stored at the Millennium Seed Bank, Kew.